 If it's bowel-emptying terror you're after, check out our round-up of the best horror games for iOS devices.
-You can download these terrifying titles right now for your iPhone and iPad, for just a few pounds on the App Store.
-We then recommend plugging in some earphones and hiding away under the duvet for an all-night scare session.
+You can download these terrifying titles right now for your iPhone and iPad, with the majority costing no more than a couple of quid on the App Store.
+Once you've purchased your selection of scary games and installed them on your handset or tablet, we recommend plugging in some earphones and hiding away under the duvet for a proper all-night scare session.

 Forgotten Memories: Alternate Realities